 1. Automated Actions

-ESPs will block senders with high rates of spam complaints or invalid email addresses.
+ESPs will block senders with high rates of spam complaints or invalid email addresses (follow these tips to find anyone’s email address).
 At MailPoet, we are strict on spammers not just because spam is annoying, but because their actions threaten our reputation and the deliverability of all customers who use our servers.
 We will not compromise everyone’s deliverability rates for one user.

 2. Research and Act on Abuse Reports